• Skip to primary navigation

 whisk together the eggs and sugarPin

-2. Transfer mixture to a saucepan and stir in whole milk, ground cinnamon, and ground nutmeg.
+2. Transfer egg yolk mixture to a saucepan and stir in whole milk, ground cinnamon, and ground nutmeg.
 Heat egg mixture over medium-low heat while stirring constantly with a whisk to prevent the milk from scorching or the eggs from scrambling.
 As the mixture heats up, it will thicken slightly.

 add the spices to the eggnog mixture in the saucepanPin